h2oai/datatable/docs/api/dt/ngroup.rst

     .. x-version-added:: 1.1.0

     Returns the group number for each row.

-    In the absence of :func:`by()`, it simply repeats 0 for the length of the frame.

 If `reverse = True`, the numbering is done in descending order.

     Parameters
     ----------